How Do You Prepare For A Duathlon?

 If you don't enjoy swimming, a duathlon can be a good start to multi-discipline racing.
 However, this does not make it an easy option or vastly easier than a sprint triathlon.

-4 Tips and Advice for Newbies to Duathlon
+4 Tips and Advice for Newbies to Prepare for a Duathlon

 1. BRICK TRAINING

 Don't overlook the value of brick-style sessions.
 It's critical that you understand what it's like to run on tired legs, and all types of brick sessions are essential for a successful race.